Article 2 – Confidentiality and Privacy

 -

-As outlined in detail in the HCDOM, Section 2.2.1, General Use and Disclosure of Protected Health Information, CCHCS workforce members may use and disclose PHI without a patient’s authorization for certain treatment, payment, or health care operations activities.
-In addition, privacy law permits the release of PHI without a patient’s authorization pursuant to specific exceptions outlined in the HCDOM, Section 2.2.6, Use and Disclosure of Protected Health Information Special Exceptions, or pursuant to a Business Associate Agreement as provided in the HCDOM, Section 2.2.9, Business Associate Use and Disclosure of Protected Health Information.
+CCHCS workforce members may use and disclose PHI without a patient’s authorization for certain treatment, payment, or health care operations activities pursuant to the HCDOM, Section 2.2.1, General Use and Disclosure of Protected Health Information.
+In addition, privacy law permits the release of PHI without a patient’s authorization under specific exceptions pursuant to the HCDOM, Section 2.2.6, Use and Disclosure of Protected Health Information Special Exceptions, or pursuant to a Business Associate Agreement as provided in the HCDOM, Section 2.2.9, Business Associate Use and Disclosure of Protected Health Information.
 CCHCS workforce members shall require a signed authorization for all other uses and disclosures of PHI.

 -